There are so many great things to do in London at night that I hardly know where to begin!

 15. Prince Charles Cinema All-Nighter

-How does a night at the movies, complete with pyjamas, popcorn and party vibes sound?
-With double, triple, and all-night viewings, the Prince Charles Cinema near Leicester Square, is a great London evening activity.
+How does a night at the movies, complete with pijamas, popcorn and party vibes sound?
+With double, triple, and all-night viewings, the Prince Charles Cinema is a great choice to experience all that and more.

 ☞ SEE ALSO: 10 Best Day Tours from London by Train (and Car)